Huntington Library

 • price 1 of 4

-Most of the grounds of this La Cañada Flintridge garden celebrate the natural horticultural magic of Southern California.
-But aside from the rose garden and a seasonal tulip field, the Japanese garden is easily the most manicured—and the area with the highest concentration of cherry blossoms in the spring.
-Cross over the arched bridge and a koi-filled stream and you’ll find a tea house donated by the Japanese-American community.
+Most of the grounds of these La Cañada Flintridge gardens celebrate the natural horticultural magic of Southern California.
+But aside from the rose garden and a seasonal tulip field, the Japanese garden is easily the most manicured.
+All of its plants are native to Asia, including camellias, azaleas, black pines, mondo grass and Japanese maples—it’s also the area with the highest concentration of cherry blossoms in the spring.
+Cross over the red arched bridge and a koi-filled stream and you’ll find a tea house donated by the Japanese American community.
+For a contemplative moment, check out the karesansui raked-gravel garden, and look out for the two trees from Hiroshima—descendants of a Japanese persimmon that survived the 1945 blast.

 • Attractions